TPD – Total Permanent Disability Insurance

 What is TPD insurance, and what does it cover?

-Be aware that the definition of what is considered a total and permanent disability may differ from one insurer to the next, for instance, if you can’t work in your own occupation or any occupation again.
+Any injury that has a detrimental impact on your ability to work in your usual capacity can be a reason to make a TPD claim.
+Be aware that the definition of what is considered a total and permanent disability may differ from one insurer to the next.
+For instance, some policies will cover you if you can’t work in your own occupation, and others will include coverage if you can’t work in any occupation again.

-Due to your disablement from the injury or illness, you cannot return to the job you had before the incident.
+1. Own occupation TPD: Due to your disablement from the injury or illness, you cannot return to the job you had before the incident.
 This type of TPD insurance cover is more costly and is typically available only in the traditional insurance market rather than in super.

-Your disability is such that you cannot ever work again in any job suited to your experience, training or education.
+2. Any occupation TPD: Your disability is such that you cannot ever work again in any job suited to your experience, training or education.
 This cover is less expensive but is less likely to pay out due to the higher threshold to claim.

 When deciding how much permanent disability TPD insurance you need, or if you need it at all, consider what you would do to cover your living expenses if you could never work again due to a permanent disability.
-The gap between any saleable items or investments that may cover your costs, the help from family etc., and health insurance for medical expenses, is how much TPD insurance you may need.
+The gap between any saleable items or investments that may cover your costs, the help from family, etc., and health insurance for medical expenses, is how much TPD insurance you may need.

 1300 679 222

-For many Australians claiming a lump sum payment, the new definition of what qualifies as total and permanent disability or TPD in some insurance policies now requires a further assessment.
-Now, the new definition may include whether the disabled person can reasonably retrain or re-skill despite their illness or injury.
-The new TPD definitions also require injured workers to prove they are so disabled that they can never undertake any meaningful work again.
-And the changes have increased the cost of necessary and appropriate occupation and medical evidence to prove a case.
-It can cost some injured workers around $5,000.
 People with TPD insurance policies and members of all the Superannuation funds should check their insurance’s terms and conditions and seek advice or change insurers if they’re not satisfied.
 Before you choose which TPD cover is right for you, or if you are unable to work, it’s a good idea to seek professional advice.
 Such advice can be from TPD specialist lawyers or a trusted financial adviser.

 1300 679 222

 Depending on your insurance cover’s terms and conditions, the criteria you must meet to lodge a successful TPD claim and qualify for benefits may include showing that you are permanently unfit for your usual employment or any other employment.
-Your medical history and other records and information will have to be assessed.
+Your medical history and other records, and information will have to be assessed.

 The TPD definition may include a “retraining clause”.
 If so, you must show that even if your disability is such that you have been able to undergo retraining, you still cannot return to work.

-Can I claim TPD from my Superannuation insurance?
+Can I Claim TPD From My Superannuation Insurance?

 If TPD insurance coverage is provided under your superannuation insurance contract, then you can claim disability benefit.
 Some super TPD policies may pay you a TPD benefit if you cannot return to your “usual” occupation or duties, but you are now working in a different field.
 For more information, contact the TPD helpline today.